-Childhood trauma leaves its mark on the brainJanuary 15th, 2013 in Psychology & Psychiatry /
+Childhood trauma leaves its mark on the brainJanuary 15, 2013 in Medicine & Health / Psychology & Psychiatry

 It is well known that violent adults often have a history of childhood psychological trauma.
 Some of these individuals exhibit very real, physical alterations in a part of the brain called the orbitofrontal cortex.
 Yet a direct link between such early trauma and neurological changes has been difficult to find, until now.